microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/chatmessage-post-replies.md

 #### <a name="request"></a>Solicitação

-O exemplo a seguir mostra como importar mensagens back-in-time usando `createDateTime` as chaves `from` e no corpo da solicitação.
+O exemplo a seguir mostra como importar mensagens back-in-time usando as chaves `createDateTime` `from` e o corpo da solicitação.

 # <a name="http"></a>[HTTP](#tab/http)